Sutton Coldfield

 Each district has a steering group made up of representatives from across the Early Years sector and childcare provision in the district.

-They seek to improve outcomes for children through termly district activity based on analysis of district data, sharing professional knowledge, working in partnership with other projects and districts.
+They seek to improve outcomes for children through termly district activity based on analysis of district data, sharing professional knowledge, working in partnership with other projects

 Who’s who